Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Experimental Evaluations

 \subsection{Accuracy Comparison}

+\paragraph{Corrected Coupling (GLM3).} After resolving residual coupling artifacts present in early experiments, we evaluate the corrected pre-scoring integration (GLM3).
+Figure~\ref{fig:image4} shows that perplexity decreases monotonically as the number of retained keys increases, consistent with the efficiency–accuracy tradeoff discussed in this section.

 While their speedup factors grow more gradually, our HyperAttention-based methods offer a balanced trade-off between runtime and perplexity, as observed in the speed comparison.
-Similarly to HyperAttention's test \cite{han2023}, we use the \textit{Longbench} dataset \cite{bai2023longbench} on \textit{ChatGLM2-6b-32k} model \cite{zeng2024chatglm2}.
+Similarly to HyperAttention's test \cite{han2023}, we use the \textit{LongBench} dataset \cite{bai2023longbench} and evaluate on \textit{ChatGLM2-6B-32k}~\cite{zeng2024chatglm2} and \textit{ChatGLM3-6B-32k}~\cite{zeng2024chatglm3}.
+Hereafter we refer to them as \textbf{GLM2} and \textbf{GLM3}, respectively.
 To compare the efficacy of different methods under full-layer replacement, we incorporate K-means/K-median and LevAttention with our scoring mechanism before sending the scored data to the HyperAttention algorithm.